-- assist it in the attainment of any of its objects and to be represented thereon and to pay subscriptions and make donations thereto. - (e) To secure redress for any grievances in matters relating to employment to which members may become subject. - (f) To inquire into and secure fair and reasonable adjustment on behalf of members in cases of any charge, suspension, reduction in rank, position, or grade and pay, dismissal, reclassification or retirement. - (g) To advise and assist members in preparing and placing cases before the Public Service Board or any other authority acting on behalf of the Government. - (h) To promote industrial peace and efficiency. - (i) To ensure that all Government and Quasi-Government appointments and promotions are made without discrimination on the grounds of sex, marital status, ethnic origin, race, sexuality, age, political or religious belief, physical or mental capacity, and to ensure the specification of a single rate of pay for a position which is given to an employee, irrespective of sex, marital status, ethnic origin, race, sexuality, age, political or religious belief, physical or mental capacity. - (j) To publish an Association journal to be known as "Red Tape" with issues to be made at least quarterly and all copies posted or distributed to the Private or Departmental address of members and to be forwarded regularly. - (k) To secure by all lawful means preference to members of recognised Service Associations. - (l) To provide for the acquisition of property, including the purchase or erection of a building for office and other accommodation. - (m) To enter into agreements with any employer or any person or body acting on behalf of the Crown, or the Government of the State or any employer, - (n) To negotiate enterprise agreements with any employer, - (o) To provide means for combined action in matters affecting the welfare of members. - (p) To promote and encourage the social fellowship of members and to promote and encourage the interest and education of members in the historical and current aspects of Trade Unionism in Australia as it affects Public Servants. - (q) To make financial provision for carrying out any of these objects. - (r) To engage officers and employees for the furtherance of the Association's objects, to remunerate such officers and employees by salaries, wages and other emoluments and to make contributions to superannuation schemes for their benefit.
+- (e) To secure redress for any grievances in matters relating to employment to which members may become subject. - (f) To inquire into and secure fair and reasonable adjustment on behalf of members in cases of any charge, suspension, reduction in rank, position, or grade and pay, dismissal, reclassification or retirement. - (g) To advise and assist members in preparing and placing cases before the Public Service Board or any other authority acting on behalf of the Government. - (h) To promote industrial peace and efficiency. - (i) To ensure that all Government and Quasi-Government appointments and promotions are made without discrimination on the grounds of sex, marital status, ethnic origin, race, sexuality, age, political or religious belief, physical or mental capacity, and to ensure the specification of a single rate of pay for a position which is given to an employee, irrespective of sex, marital status, ethnic origin, race, sexuality, age, political or religious belief, physical or mental capacity. - (j) To publish an Association journal to be known as "Red Tape" with issues to be made at least quarterly and all copies posted or distributed to the Private or Departmental address of members and to be forwarded regularly. - (k) To secure by all lawful means preference to members of recognised Service Associations. - (1) To provide for the acquisition of property, including the purchase or erection of a building for office and other accommodation. - (m) To enter into agreements with any employer or any person or body acting on behalf of the Crown, or the Government of the State or any employer, - (n) To negotiate enterprise agreements with any employer, - (o) To provide means for combined action in matters affecting the welfare of members. - (p) To promote and encourage the social fellowship of members and to promote and encourage the interest and education of members in the historical and current aspects of Trade Unionism in Australia as it affects Public Servants. - (q) To make financial provision for carrying out any of these objects. - (r) To engage officers and employees for the furtherance of the Association's objects, to remunerate such officers and employees by salaries, wages and other emoluments and to make contributions to superannuation schemes for their benefit.